duplii/progress-meter/readme.md

 Initially, the element was built using an svg-only, self-contained solution, but that would not work in Internet Explorer, so I reverted back to a css animated solution for broader compatibility.
 That initial stab is still available in the repo in the file `call-progress.svg`.

+Only the styles contained in `animation.scss` are relevant to the animation itself.
+The styles in style.scss are just for presentational purposes.

 I am also including the `config.codekit` file so that everyone using Codekit will be able to get started immediately.

 ## Live demo